Early Learning Victoria is committed to ensuring the safety, health and wellbeing of everyone at its centres.

 - guide planning and record the centre’s emergency arrangements

-- develop an evacuation floor plan
+- develop emergency evacuation diagrams

-Additional requirements for services on the Bushfire At-Risk Register and Category 4 List
+Bushfire At-Risk Register and Category 4 List Early Learning Victoria centres

-The Department of Education (the department) maintains a Bushfire At-Risk Register (BARR), identifying schools and early childhood education and care services that are most at risk of bushfire (those assessed to be in fire risk categories 0, 1, 2 and 3).
-Additionally, the department maintains a Category 4 List identifying those at some risk of bushfire or grassfire.
+The department maintains a Bushfire At-Risk Register (BARR).
+This notes schools and early childhood services most at risk of bushfire.
+That is, those assessed to be in fire risk categories 0, 1, 2 and 3.

-More detailed information relating to Early Learning Victoria’s polices to transporting children is outlined in the Drop off and collection of children policy and procedure.
+See also the Drop off and collection of children policy and procedure.

 3.1 Responsibilities of families